Are you wondering how to start making money online?

 This post will cover the story (at least beginning of it) of how I started to make money online: from living at my mum's in Sweden at 17 years old, making $0, kind of miserable – to living in my dream house in an island in Mediterranean, building a company that made almost $2M last year, and the most amazing team of 45 people to work with.

 What you will learn reading my story (from 2015):

 - My success story from day 1 on how I built a monstrous income with affiliate marketing.

 - I didn't spice it up or exaggerated any events or numbers.
 It's not the most mind baffling story you'll ever hear, but it is my real story.

 - Success didn't come fast, but it is still sustainable 10 years later.
 You need time and patience.

-- How you can start making money online yourself without paying too much.
+- How to start making money online yourself without too much investment.

 I had no idea I was going to make this massive amount of money and be THIS successful when I first started being an affiliate.
 I thought that only happened to a few lucky ones.

 Today I'm living my dreams and I'm really happy I didn't give up.
 It's been a fun ride.